harini004-cell/BeyondTouch-A-Vision-Based-System-For-Universal-Computer-Interaction/README.md

-# BeyondTouch: A Multimodal Accessibility System for Human–Computer Interaction
+BeyondTouch: A Vision Based System For Universal Computer Interaction

-## Overview
+Overview

 BeyondTouch is a multimodal human–computer interaction system that enables users to control a computer without using a physical mouse or keyboard.
 The system integrates hand gestures, eye tracking, and voice commands to create a touchless interface that improves accessibility and interaction flexibility.

 Traditional computer interfaces rely heavily on physical devices such as a mouse and keyboard.
-These devices can be challenging to use for individuals with motor disabilities or in environments where hands-free interaction is required.
+These devices can be difficult to use for individuals with motor disabilities or in environments where hands-free interaction is required.
 BeyondTouch addresses this problem by combining computer vision and speech recognition technologies to provide an intuitive alternative interface.

 The system allows users to move the cursor, perform clicks, execute commands, and navigate the operating system using natural gestures, eye movements, or voice instructions.

 ---

-## Real World Problem
+Real-World Problem

 Millions of users face difficulty interacting with computers due to physical impairments, repetitive strain injuries, or environmental constraints.
 Standard input devices require precise hand movement and constant physical interaction.

-Additionally, in certain environments such as healthcare settings, laboratories, or industrial spaces, touch-based interfaces may not be practical.

-BeyondTouch aims to solve these challenges by introducing a multimodal interaction system that allows users to interact with computers using natural human behaviors such as gestures, gaze, and speech.
+Additionally, in environments such as healthcare settings, laboratories, or industrial spaces, touch-based interfaces may not be practical.
+BeyondTouch addresses these challenges by introducing a multimodal interaction system that allows users to interact with computers using natural human behaviors such as gestures, gaze, and speech.

 ---

-## Key Features
+Key Features

-• Touchless computer control using computer vision
+- Touchless computer control using computer vision
-• Cursor movement using hand gestures or eye tracking
+- Cursor movement using hand gestures or eye tracking
-• Mouse click detection using blink gestures
+- Mouse click detection using blink gestures
-• Voice commands to open applications and execute tasks
+- Voice commands to open applications and execute tasks
-• Multimodal input combining gesture, gaze, and voice
+- Multimodal input combining gesture, gaze, and voice
-• Smooth cursor control using smoothing algorithms
+- Smooth cursor control using smoothing algorithms
-• Real-time interaction using webcam and microphone
+- Real-time interaction using webcam and microphone

 ---

-## System Architecture
+System Architecture

-The system consists of several layers:

-### Input Layer
+Input Layer

 Captures user input through hardware devices.

 - Webcam for gesture and eye tracking
 - Microphone for voice commands

-### Perception Layer
+Perception Layer

-Extracts meaningful data from raw input using computer vision models.
+Extracts meaningful information from raw input using computer vision models.

 - MediaPipe Hands detects 21 hand landmarks
 - MediaPipe FaceMesh detects 468 facial landmarks
 - SpeechRecognition converts audio to text

-### Interpretation Layer
+Interpretation Layer

 Processes detected features and interprets gestures or commands.

-Examples include:

 - Gesture classification based on finger positions
 - Blink detection using eye aspect ratio
-- Voice command parsing using text pattern matching
+- Voice command parsing using pattern matching

-### Action Execution Layer
+Action Execution Layer

 Executes system-level commands using automation libraries.

 The PyAutoGUI library performs actions such as: